Fish and Wildlife Technology

 - Aquatic Sampling Nets

 The Research and Education Center located at FLCC's Muller Field Station, south of Honeoye Lake, will provide you with a unique learning experience in fish culture and aquaculture.
 Fish culturing operations focus on the collection, spawning, raising and stocking of walleye by utilizing intensive and extensive techniques.
-While in the program, you will receive training in the use of water recirculation.
-In addition, you will learn biofiltration techniques for various aquaculture applications at the Muller Field Station.
+You'll also be trained in water recirculation and learn biofiltration techniques for various aquaculture applications.

 As the program progresses, you will be expected to become proficient in the field identification of wildlife and their sign.
 Natural areas on campus and at FLCC's two field stations will be supplemented with field trips to various locations throughout the Finger Lakes region and beyond.